Skip to main content

 3. Bad Result from Washing

 How to Care for a T-shirt QuiltYou received your quilt back and are enjoying using it.
-Then you spill pop (soda) on it.
-You throw it in the wash and it comes out shrunk and pink.
+Then you spill pop on it.
+(Yes, it's pop - I am from Michigan) You throw it in the wash and it comes out shrunk and pink.
 It’s ruined.

 You should be able to wash and dry a T-shirt quilt.
 After all, you can wash and dry your T-shirts.
 The only time this is not true is when you have a dry-clean only item in your quilt.